 Chawsu is the kind of person who gives half of her cup of rice to others.
 She loves sharing – food, knowledge, and smiles.
 That’s why working for Shade Tree Foundation seems like a blessing to her.
-Her entire work revolves around giving.
-She buys food for nutrition packages, then goes in the community and delivers them.
-She also gives training and advice to families.

 That’s how she met Aaron, whom she deeply appreciates for his trustworthiness and care for others.
 The Charis Project approved her business loan.